ByteB4rb1e/html-theme-ref/README.md

 * **Clone It**: `git clone https://bitbucket.org/tiaracodes/html-theme-ref.git`
 * **Set Up**: Run `sh ./configure` (POSIX) or `git submodule update --init --remote --recursive && npm install` (PowerShell).

-* **Experiment**: Run `npm run serve-doc`, tweak `src/` and test ideas.
+* **Experiment**: Run `npm run serve:doc`, tweak `src/` and test ideas.
 * **Discuss**: Check out [CONTRIBUTING.md](CONTRIBUTING.md) and share your thoughts in [GitHub Discussions](https://github.com/oxbqkwwxfrqccwtg/html-theme-ref/discussions)!

-To preview the example and docs: `npm run serve-doc`.
-It’s a kitchen-sink demo to spark ideas — let me know what you think!
+To preview the example and docs: `npm run serve:doc`.
+It’s a usability demonstrator to spark ideas — let me know what you think!

 > **A Note on Hosting**: Source code is hosted on Bitbucket, as it prioritizes development over gamification.
 Discussions take place on GitHub to benefit